Luizgs7/Input_Output_Network_Analysis/README.md

 [Linkedin](https://www.linkedin.com/in/luizgsouzacrm/)

 ## Network analysis with Input-Output Matrix
-This project demonstrates how to perform an input-output matrix network analysis provided by the European Union international project called * World Input and Output Database *.
-[WIOD] (http://www.wiod.org/project)
+This project demonstrates how to perform an input-output matrix network analysis provided by the European Union international project called *World Input and Output Database*.
+[WIOD](http://www.wiod.org/project)
 This page is a contribution to the dissemination of the *graph* analysis method in Economic Science.

-The code below was used as the basis of a monograph project for the completion of the Economics course at the [Federal University of Paraná](http://www.sociaisaplicadas.ufpr.br/portal/depecon/), with the support of the research group [Nex] (http://www.nex.ufpr.br/portal/ ), directed by the professor and advisor [Dr. João Basilio] (http://lattes.cnpq.br/5809035566596498)
+The code below was used as the basis of a monograph project for the completion of the Economics course at the [Federal University of Paraná](http://www.sociaisaplicadas.ufpr.br/portal/depecon/), with the support of the research group [Nex](http://www.nex.ufpr.br/portal/ ), directed by the professor and advisor [Dr. João Basilio](http://lattes.cnpq.br/5809035566596498)

 ### Required R Packages
 ```